MySQL CREATE, DROP AND ALTER TABLE

 DROP TABLE

-The DROP TABLE Statement is used to delete a existing Table.
+The DROP TABLE Statement is used to delete a existing Table in a database

 SYNTAX: